Christos Aravidis: Return to Panionios

-In the 2012–13 season became the club's top scorer with 8 goals, contributing to the rise to Super League.
+In the 2012–13 season became the club's top scorer with 8 goals, contributing in their promotion to Super League.
 Eventually over the years he made 112 appearances (24 goals, 8 assists) with Panionios.

 AEK Athens

-On 31 January 2014, besides the rumours for PAOK and Panathinaikos, Aravidis decided to play for AEK in Football League at the end of 2013-14 season by signing a three years' contract, when the team was in Football League and since then is a first team option.
+On 31 January 2014, besides the rumours for PAOK and Panathinaikos, Aravidis decided to play for AEK Athens in Football League at the end of 2013-14 season by signing a three years' contract, when the team was in Football League and since then is a first team option.
 Aravidis at the end of 2014-15 season, in the few minutes that he played against Alimos, typically secured the lead in the list of scorers of the Southern Group of the Football League, with 13 goals.
 On 22 August 2015, in a 3–0 home game against Platanias scored his first goal in Greek Super League with AEK.

 "Fans will be satisfied if we win the championship.
 We want the best possible result.
 If we continue to work hard we'll manage something.
 Our targets are the Greek Cup and the championship.
 AEK Athens is a huge club and we returned where we belong to.
 The match against PAOK is a big game that all fans should enjoy it.
 We'll try for the best.
 It's always nice to play with full stands" Aravidis said.
 On 23 September 2015, he opened the score in an away derby game against PAOK, but his club could not avoid the defeat.
 Christos Aravidis is set to become the next AEK player to sign a new deal at the club.
 AEK are set to offer Christos Aravidis a new deal. as are very pleased with Aravidis's displays, with the current one expiring in 2017.

 On 20 December 2016, in a home Super League game against PAS Giannina was then sent off in the 10th minute of the game after headbutting Thodoris Berios in the chest.
 On 12 March 2017 he scored the last goal of AEK in the 3–0 home "double-headed eagle" derby against PAOK.
 On 6 April 2017 he scored the second goal in his club effort to win a place in season playoffs sealing a 2–0 away win against Platanias F.C.

 On 7 June 2017, AEK officially announced that the contract of international striker will be solved.
 Aravidis had 96 appearances (34 goals, 9 assists) in all competitions with the club.